Skip to main contentSkip to main navigationSkip to footer content

 Additional examples of academic dishonesty include but are not limited to:

-• Removing, without prior permission, any materials, supplies, or equipment from the College or a SOFE site;
+• Removal, without prior permission, of any materials, supplies, or equipment from the College or a SOFE site;

 • Submission of Nightingale College course content (including, but not limited to, tests, study materials, assignments, and essays) to third-party websites;

-• Making copies of course materials without approval from the instructor;
+• Production of copies of course materials without approval from the instructor;

-• Using any type of recording devices to capture learning activities or academic evaluations in distance or on-ground learning environments without authorization; and
+• Use of any type of recording devices to capture learning activities or academic evaluations in distance or on-ground learning environments without authorization; and

-• Violating any faculty instruction or College policies.
+• Violation of any faculty instruction or College policies.

 Skip to main content